George H.W. Bush: Social media lights up with respect

 Trump shares statement on death of President George H.W.
 BushDec.
 1, 201803:23

-Bush's grandson, George P. Bush, tweeted, "My grandfather was the greatest man I ever knew.
-His life spanned the American Century—he fought in World War II ... took part in the Texas oil boom ... served out a distinguished career in public service including serving as president during the final days of the Cold War."

-James A. Baker III, who served as Chief of Staff and Secretary of State under Bush and who Bush counted among his closest friends, said his "will be forever etched in the history of America and the world."
+James A. Baker III, who served as Chief of Staff and Secretary of State under Bush and who the former president counted among his closest friends, said his "will be forever etched in the history of America and the world."

 Fred Ryan, chairman of the board of the Ronald Reagan Presidential Foundation and Institute, called the leadership of former President Reagan and Bush, who served as his vice president, "a remarkable partnership."

-Note: CORRECTION (Nov.
-30, 1:45 p.m.
-ET): An earlier version of this article misstated the year George H.W.
-Bush lost the presidential election to Bill Clinton.
-It was 1992, not 1994.